msteffan/fundamentals/04_chapter/02_lesson.md

 Conditions are the expressions that allow us to test whether or not to perform some action.

-In English, a conditional statement would be something like:
->If Pooh's tummy rumbles, then he will go get some honey.
->

-The first condition must be met in order for Pooh to go get honey.

 The simplest type of conditional statement found in JavaScript involves the **ternary** operator.
 Its syntax is as follows:

   `some_expression ? truthy_value : falsy_value`

-The ternary operator will evaluate to either the truthy or the falsy value, depending on whether the expression on the left is truthy or falsy.
+The expression on the left is called a 'condition,' because the entire expression will evaluate to either the value on the left or the value on the right depending on whether the condition is truthy or falsy.

 Here's an example of a ternary operator with some actual values plugged in.

   `true?
 1 : 2`